17a exists to make service delivery better for the public – and to build trust in government by demonstrating how that is possible.

 Our team is powered by a range of perspectives and experiences.
 Behind our shared purpose, we are each motivated by unique, individually-held values—including equity, accountability, gratitude, intentionality, inclusivity and many many more.
 We also each bring varied professional backgrounds to our work—including traditional business and management consulting, startups and technology product development, data and analytics, as well as social impact and public service.
 This patchwork is powerful.

-Our team includes a small and mighty core team, along with several project-based team members who join our work for shorter periods of time.
+Our team is made up of our core team members, along with several project-based team members who join our work for shorter periods of time.

 Project-based team members join our work for a limited period of time, to bring additional capabilities to our work and as a way to deepen their exposure to public-serving career opportunities in business.

 Our name is a nod to Ohio.
-Ohio was the 17th state added to the union, it is ‘the 17A’ so to speak.
-Ohio is in our name because it is Annie’s home state and she wanted to find a way to do work like ours in the Midwest – six years later, Ohio is the home base for 17A and home to half of our team.
+Ohio was the 17th state added to the union, it is ‘the 17a’ so to speak.
+Ohio is in our name because it is Annie’s home state and she wanted to find a way to do work like ours in the Midwest – eight years later, Ohio is the home base for 17a and home to half of our team.